December 2025

-Read More December 2022“December’s immaculate coldness feels warm. / December feels like blood.” — Zinaida Gippius
+Read More September 2023“December’s immaculate coldness feels warm. / December feels like blood.” — Zinaida Gippius

 Read More December 2022“Ah, September!
 You are the doorway to the season that awakens my soul… but I must confess that I love you only because you are a prelude to my beloved October.” — Peggy Toney Horton